 Initial trials of exercise programs focused on women with breast cancer, but subsequent studies included men with prostate cancer and patients with multiple myeloma, lung cancer, nasopharyngeal cancer, non-Hodgkin lymphoma, colorectal cancer, and advanced cancers.[44,45,46]

 In a study of 545 breast cancer survivors who were, on average, 6 months postdiagnosis, increased physical activity was consistently related to both improved physical functioning and reduced fatigue and bodily pain.
 Prediagnosis physical activity was associated with better physical functioning at 39 months but generally unrelated to symptoms.
 Increased physical activity after cancer was related to less fatigue and pain and better physical functioning.
 Significant positive associations were found with moderate to vigorous recreational physical activity but not household activity.
-This study suggests that breast cancer survivors may be able to decrease fatigue and bodily pain and be better able to pursue daily activities by increasing their recreational physical activities after cancer.[Level of evidence: II]
+This study suggests that breast cancer survivors may be able to decrease fatigue and bodily pain and to better pursue daily activities by increasing their recreational physical activities after cancer.[Level of evidence: II]

 When educating patients about activity with respect to CRF, one important goal to consider is inclusion of 3 to 5 hours per week of moderate activity.
 It is critical that: